-In this case, it can have two WAN ports (or it can turn one of its LAN ports into a WAN) or use a USB port as the second WAN to host a cellular dongle.
+In this case, it can have two WAN ports (or turn one of its LAN ports into the secondary WAN) or use a USB port as the second WAN to host a cellular dongle.

 A Dual-WAN setup increases your network’s chance to remain online during outages (Failover), or you can simultaneously use the two Internet connections to get more bandwidth (Load-Balance).

-Link Aggregation, also known as bonding, is where multiple network ports of a router aggregate into a single fast combined connection.
+Link Aggregation, also known as bonding, is where multiple network ports of a router aggregate into a single connection of combined bandwidth.
 Typically, you can have two Gigabit ports working in tandem to provide a 2Gbps link.

 Many routers from known networking vendors have this feature.
 You can have Link Aggregation in WAN (Internet) or LAN sides.

 The former requires a supported modem.
 And in the latter, your wired client also needs to support it.
 Most NAS servers do.

 Apart from delivering more bandwidth, a Link Aggregation connection is also capable of failover.

 While Dual-WAN and Link Aggregation are both about increased bandwidth, they differ in that the former is about using two distinctive broadband connections simultaneously, while the latter is about combining two identical local connections to form a single fast link.